mpounsett/nagiosplugin/README.txt

 nagiosplugin
 ============

-:py:mod:`nagiosplugin` is a package which helps writing Nagios/Icinga compatible plugins easily in Python.
+`nagiosplugin` is a package which helps writing Nagios/Icinga compatible plugins easily in Python.
 It cares for much of the boilerplate code and default logic commonly found in Nagios checks, including: